-Appointed guardians are provided with copies of the QCAT order which they can show as evidence of their role, to make sure organisations and companies provide the information necessary for the guardian to make a sound decision.
+Appointed guardians are provided with copies of the QCAT order which they can show as evidence of their role, to make sure organisations and companies provide the information necessary for the guardian to make sound decisions.

 Payment and reimbursement

 Appointed guardians are entitled to reimbursement from the adult for any reasonable expenses incurred while acting as a guardian.
 However, they may not be paid for services.
 For example, if the guardian drives the adult to the shops, they are entitled to reimbursement for motor vehicle costs such as petrol but not for the time it took to drive them there.

-If you have been appointed as a guardian, you can find out more about the process and requirements from the Guardianship Information Service (GIS).
-The GIS is a free service which can help understand more about the guardianship process and requirements.
+If you have been appointed as a guardian, you can find out more about the process and requirements from the Guardianship Information Service.